Allebale/Gamepass-Shortcuts/README.md

 Dummy files to use for game launchers like Launchbox or Kodi

 THE SHORTCUTS ARE NOT WORKING - and that is by design.
-I might change that in the future, if i get the links to work somehow.
+I will change that in the future, if i get the links to work somehow.

 So why use this then, you might ask?
 You basically scan them to your library as a quick way to see what games there are on Game Pass.